Nayana102/SOC-LABS/03-Phishing-Email-analysis/phishing_analysis.md

 ##  Conclusion
 This lab highlights that a *DMARC PASS* is not a green light for safety.
 A modern SOC Analyst must combine protocol verification with *Relay Hop Analysis* and *URL Reputation* to uncover sophisticated "Authenticated Phishing" campaigns.
 By following the *NIST IR Workflow*, we ensure that once a threat is found, it is contained and eradicated systematically.

+##Advanced Analyst Insights: The "Authentication Paradox"

+During this lab, I compared a legitimate personal email with the confirmed Phishing email to understand DMARC compliance nuances.

+* *The Phishing Result (DMARC PASS):* Professional attackers often utilize legitimate third-party mailing services.
+Because they own the sending domain, they can configure perfect SPF/DKIM/DMARC records.
+This "Pass" status is used to bypass reputation filters and gain user trust.
+* *The Personal Email Result (DMARC NON-COMPLIANT):* In contrast, a personal email often shows a *Red X* for DMARC compliance.
+This is usually because individual users or small private domains haven't published a formal DMARC policy in their DNS records.
+* *Key Lesson:* A *DMARC PASS* is a technical verification of the sender's identity, but it is *not* a certificate of safety.
+A "Perfect" score on a suspicious banking email is actually a red flag indicating a professional, well-funded campaign.